(Dilutional Hyponatremia; Euvolemic Hyponatremia; Hypervolemic Hyponatremia; Hypovolemic Hyponatremia)

 - Muscle twitching

-- Blood tests—to check the sodium level in your blood, as well as other blood tests to check the functioning of your organs (eg, kidneys, heart, liver)
+- Blood tests—to check the sodium level in your blood, and the functioning of your organs

 - Urine test—to check the sodium level in your urine

 - What is causing the low sodium level